 The technique is so simple that one may wonder how it can produce such incredible results.
 But year after year, hundreds of thousands of people attend them, and no one leaves unchanged.
 Suspending daily routines and habits for a while and undertaking this practice is something I recommend to everyone.

-Tips and encouragements
+Tips and encouragements for newbies to a Vipassana retreat

 If you go on a retreat, be sure to follow the rules and instructions to the letter.
 People who twist the rules and do it ‘their own way’ end up either not receiving the benefits, or leaving early, rationalising that the technique doesn’t work for them.
 Also, I would recommend setting some time off after the experience.
 Your return to routine life will be much less uncomfortable if you allow yourself to progressively come back to your obligations.